-We have held our first tailored Modern Slavery Workshop for senior staff members run by independent experts.
-This workshop increased the education and awareness of our senior staff members in relation to the nature and prevalence of modern slavery, the risks of modern slavery, the MSA itself and the various actions we can take to improve upon our modern slavery approach.
+We have held multiple tailored Modern Slavery Workshops for senior staff members run by independent experts.
+These workshops improve the education and awareness of our senior staff members in relation to the nature and prevalence of modern slavery, the risks of modern slavery, the MSA itself and the various actions we can take to improve upon our modern slavery approach.